Pickups and Preamps for the Acoustic Guitar

 - Fender Acoustic Pro 200W ($$$, 2 channels, 200W, super-clean, my personal favorite)

 - Godin ASG-150 ($$$$, made by SR (Schertler Group), all the bells and whistles, ergonomic)

 Bose L1 Model II

-My first P.A. was a pair of really nice ESS AMT 1 Tower home stereo speakers, a Marantz home receiver (amp, preamp and tuner) and a Teac tape deck.
+My first P.A. was my home stereo system, comprised of a pair of ESS AMT 1 Tower speakers, a Marantz receiver (amp, preamp and tuner) and a Teac tape deck.
 It sounded good but was a real pain to move.
 I went through a few P.A. loudspeaker offerings before finding my niche.
 I have used Bose 802 speakers with a variety of amplifier/preamplifier/mixer combinations for public performance since the early '80s.
 Their ridiculously wide dispersion and relatively flat frequency response made them near ideal for my solo acoustic performances in a wide variety of venues.
 No one ever complained about not being able to hear the sound, or about being drowned in it.
-Rather, the level and frequency of the compliments regarding my overall sound made me concerned people showed up just to hear the equipment! ;~}
+Rather, the compliments I received from audiences over the years regarding my overall sound made me concerned people showed up just to hear the equipment! ;~}

 I acquired a Bose L1 Model II with the Tonematch engine (mixer) and B1 subwoofer soon after it came out, and have used it extensively.
 Compared to the 802's and the rack of additional equipment that accompanied them, the L1 is an extremely portable line/linear array-style system, providing exactly what I need in a P.A. (wide dispersion, even frequency response and directional control for super-clear sonic coverage of my audience) and produces just the right amount of sound for the world I live in and frequent.